The Boxer: Lyrics

-During a New York City concert in October 2010, Paul Simon stopped singing midway through "The Boxer" to tell the story of a woman who stopped him on the street to tell him that she edits the song when singing it to her young child.
+During a New York City concert in October 2010, Simon stopped singing midway through "The Boxer" to tell the story of a woman who stopped him on the street to tell him that she edits the song when singing it to her young child.
 Simon told the audience that she removed the words "the whores" and altered the song to say, "I get no offers, just a come-on from toy stores on Seventh Avenue."
 Simon laughingly commented that he felt that it was "a better line."

-On 3 June 2016 at his concert in Berkeley, California, Paul Simon again stopped singing partway through "The Boxer", this time to announce in one sentence breaking news: "I’m sorry to tell you this in this way, but Muhammad Ali passed away."
+On June 3, 2016, at his concert in Berkeley, California, Simon again stopped singing partway through the song this time to announce, in one sentence, breaking news: "I’m sorry to tell you this in this way, but Muhammad Ali passed away."
 He then finished the song with the last verse: "In the clearing stands a boxer and a fighter by his trade…"

 Additional verse

 "The Boxer" was originally written with a verse that is not present in the Bridge over Troubled Water version:

-This verse was performed by Simon & Garfunkel on tour in November 1969 (this version of the song is included on the Live 1969 album), and sometimes by Simon in solo after the duo's breakup (on his Live Rhymin' album and on Late Night with David Letterman in 1987).
+This verse was performed by Simon and Garfunkel on tour in November 1969 (this version of the song is included on the Live 1969 album), and sometimes by Simon in solo after the duo's breakup (on his Live Rhymin' album and on Late Night with David Letterman in 1987).
 The duo also added the verse on Saturday Night Live in 1975 and when they reunited for The Concert in Central Park in 1981.
 On March 30, 2020, Simon released a YouTube version dedicated to fellow New Yorkers during the coronavirus pandemic including this verse.